Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Model and Preliminaries

 We enrich the model with a \emph{public key infrastructure} (PKI).
 That is, every process is equipped with a public-private key pair used to sign data and verify signatures of other processes.
 We denote a value $v$ signed by process $i$ as $\lr{v}_i$.

-\paragraph{Histories} An execution of a concurrent protocol consists of operations called by processes.
-Operations start with an \emph{invocation} event and end with a \emph{response} event.
-Operations take time and invocations and responses mark discrete points in time.
-These points form the \emph{history} of an execution.
+{\bf Executions and Histories.} We discuss algorithms emulating some object $O$ from lower level objects (e.g., registers).
+An algorithm is organized as methods of $O$.
+A method execution is a sequence of \emph{steps}, beginning with the method’s invocation (invoke step), proceeding through steps that access lower level objects (e.g., register read/write), and ending with a return step.
+The invocation and response delineate the method’s execution interval.
+In an \emph{execution} $\sigma$ of a Byzantine shared memory algorithm, each correct process invokes methods sequentially, where steps of different processes are interleaved.
+Byzantine processes take arbitrary steps regardless of the protocol.
+The \emph{history} $H$ of an execution $\sigma$ is the sequence of high-level invocation and response events of the emulated object $O$ in $\sigma$.

 A \emph{sub-history} of a history $H$ is a sub-sequence of the events of $H$.
 A history $H$ is \emph{sequential} if it begins with an invocation and each invocation, except possibly the last, is immediately followed by a matching response.
 Operation $op$ is pending in a history $H$ if $op$ is invoked in $H$ but does not have a matching response event.

 A history defines a partial order on operations: operation $op_1$ precedes $op_2$ in history $H$, denoted $op_1\prec _H op_2$, if the response event of $op_1$ precedes the invocation event of $op_2$ in $H$.
 Two operations are concurrent if neither precedes the other.
-In addition, a history is \emph{well formed} if for each process $c$ the sub-sequence of $c$'s events in $H$, denoted $H|_c$, is sequential.

-\paragraph{Linearizability} A popular correctness condition for concurrent objects is linearizability, which is defined with respect to an object's sequential specification.
+{\bf Linearizability.} A popular correctness condition for concurrent objects in the crash-fault model is linearizability~\cite{herlihy1990linearizability}, which is defined with respect to an object's sequential specification.
 A \emph{linearization} of a concurrent history $H$ of object $o$ is a sequential history $H'$ such that (1) after removing some pending operations from $H$ and completing others by adding matching responses, it contains the same invocations and responses as $H'$, (2) $H'$ preserves the partial order $\prec_H$, and (3) $H'$ satisfies $o$'s sequential specification.

-\paragraph{f-resilient} An algorithm is \emph{f-resilient} if as long as at most $f$ processes fail, every correct process eventually returns from each operation it invokes.
+{\bf f-resilient.} An algorithm is \emph{f-resilient} if as long as at most $f$ processes fail, every correct process eventually returns from each operation it invokes.
 A \emph{wait-free} algorithm is a special case where $f=n-1$.